-Our common stock has been traded on the Nasdaq Global Market under the symbol "NERV" since our initial public offering on July 1, 2014.
+Our common stock was traded on the Nasdaq Global Market under the symbol "NERV" from our initial public offering on July 1, 2014 until September 11, 2022.
+Effective September 12, 2022, our common stock began trading on The Nasdaq Capital Market under the symbol "NERV."